 How much sleep should I get?
 Sleep demystified.
 Basics n°5 about sleep

-But let’s say your sleep quality is good, the National Sleep Foundation assess an adult sleep duration to be between 7 to 9 hours.
+But let’s say your sleep quality is good, the National Sleep Foundation assesses an adult sleep duration to be between 7 to 9 hours.
 There is a good chance that it suits you by looking at the distribution diagram below.

 But as you see on the graph it won’t suit everybody since there are exceptions.

-The best way to find naturally your sleep need is to assess how you respond to different sleep duration.
+The best way to find naturally your sleep needs is to assess how you respond to different sleep duration.
 Do the test without having done sports activity the day preceding.
 See how you respond to that.
 If you feel tired, you add another cycle duration to the next night.
 On the contrary, remove one if you feel good.
-Once you have found the sleep duration that suits you in normal condition, we advise you to add a cycle on the days of sports activity to help your body restore better.
+Once you have found the sleep duration that suits you in normal conditions, we advise you to add a cycle on the days of sports activity to help your body restore better.